MicrosoftDocs/architecture-center/docs/data-guide/disaster-recovery/dr-for-azure-data-platform-deploy-this-scenario-content.md

 ### Pre-incident

-For Azure services
+**For Azure services**

 - Be familiar with [Azure Service Health](/azure/service-health/service-health-portal-update) in the Azure portal.
-This page will act as the "one-stop shop" during an incident
+This page will act as the "one-stop shop" during an incident.
-- Consider the use of [Service Health alerts](/azure/service-health/alerts-activity-log-service-notifications-portal), which can be configured to automatically produce notifications when Azure incidents occur
+- Consider the use of [Service Health alerts](/azure/service-health/alerts-activity-log-service-notifications-portal), which can be configured to automatically produce notifications when Azure incidents occur.

-For Power BI
+**For Power BI**

 - Be familiar with [Service Health](https://portal.office.com/AdminPortal/Home) in the Microsoft 365 admin center.
-This page will act as the "one-stop shop" during an incident
+This page will act as the "one-stop shop" during an incident.
-- Consider the use of [Microsoft 365 Admin mobile app](/microsoft-365/admin/admin-overview/admin-mobile-app?view=o365-worldwide) to get automatic service incident alert notifications
+- Consider the use of [Microsoft 365 Admin mobile app](/microsoft-365/admin/admin-overview/admin-mobile-app?view=o365-worldwide) to get automatic service incident alert notifications.

 ### During the incident

-For Azure services
+**For Azure services**

-- [Azure Service Health](/azure/service-health/service-health-overview) within their Azure management portal will provide the latest updates
+- [Azure Service Health](/azure/service-health/service-health-overview) within their Azure management portal will provide the latest updates.
-    - If there are issues accessing Service Health, refer to the [Azure Status page](https://status.azure.com/en-us/status)
+    - If there are issues accessing Service Health, refer to the [Azure Status page](https://status.azure.com/en-us/status).
-    - If there are ever issues accessing the Status page, go to @AzureSupport on X (formerly Twitter)
+    - If there are ever issues accessing the Status page, go to @AzureSupport on X (formerly Twitter).
-- If impact/issues don't match the incident (or persist after mitigation), then [contact support](https://www.aka.ms/AzurePortalSupportRequest) to raise a service support ticket
+- If impact/issues don't match the incident (or persist after mitigation), then [contact support](https://www.aka.ms/AzurePortalSupportRequest) to raise a service support ticket.

-For Power BI
+**For Power BI**

 - The [Service Health](https://portal.office.com/AdminPortal/Home) page within their Microsoft 365 admin center will provide the latest updates
     - If there are issues accessing Service Health, refer to the [Microsoft 365 status page](https://status.office.com)